Concert vs Soprano Ukulele: Which Is Better for Beginners?

 The soprano dominated for decades because it was the original ukulele size and remains the most photographed and sold.
 But in recent years, the concert has become the most recommended size for beginners by most ukulele teachers, partly because of the playability reasons above and partly because newer players tend to stick with instruments they find comfortable.

 That said, plenty of players started on soprano and never looked back.
 The instrument works fine.
-Jake Shimabukuro, one of the most technically demanding players alive, primarily plays soprano and tenor.
-Size does not cap what you can do.
+Jake Shimabukuro, one of the most technically demanding players alive, is known for playing a custom-made tenor ukulele built by Kamaka, one size up from concert.
+It is a useful reminder that size does not cap what a player can eventually do; plenty of virtuosic playing happens on every size, including soprano.

 If you find a soprano that speaks to you, trust that feeling.
 If you are deciding purely on practicality and have average or larger hands, lean toward concert.